ansys/pyansys-dev-guide/doc/source/how-to/continuous-integration.rst

 Organization tokens
 -------------------

-To facilitate certain tasks such as authentication, the ``Ansys`` and ``Ansys-internal`` organizations provide developers with certain tokens or personal access tokens (PATs).
+To facilitate certain tasks such as authentication, the ``ansys`` and ``ansys-internal`` organizations provide developers with certain tokens or personal access tokens (PATs).
 These tokens are confidential and for internal use only.
 Some of these tokens can be used as GitHub Actions secrets.
 Others must be requested by emailing `pyansys.core@ansys.com <pyansys.core@ansys.com>`_.